 The rate of interest is set by the Treasury and is broadly in line with commercial rates of interest.

 Appeals against assessments, penalties and the amount of interest charged may be made.
-The first appeal is for a local, independent review, then if needs be to the First-tier Tribunal.
-HM Revenue & Customs offices and the tribunal have powers of mitigation in appropriate circumstances.
-Where the appeal is against the imposition of interest, penalties, or surcharge, the tax (but not the penalty, interest or surcharge) must be paid before an appeal can be heard, unless the appellant can demonstrate that paying it would cause financial hardship.
+The first appeal is for a local, independent review by HMRC, then if needs be, to the First-tier Tribunal.
+HMRC offices and the tribunal have powers of mitigation in appropriate circumstances.
+Where the appeal is against the imposition of interest, penalties, or surcharge, the tax (but not the penalty, interest or surcharge) must usually be paid before an appeal can be heard, unless the appellant can demonstrate that paying it would cause financial hardship.

 The tribunal is given the authority to increase assessments that are established as being for amounts less than they should have been.